comp1100/comp1100.github.io/_sources/intro.md

 Each week, the course will be broken into four components:

-1. **Innovation seminar (1 hours) [Compulsory attendance]**: This is where we discuss the key concepts in innovation and what teams are expected to be doing on their project over the following weeks.
+1. **Innovation seminar (1 hours) [Attendance expected, but not compulsory]**: This is where we discuss the key concepts in innovation and what teams are expected to be doing on their project over the following weeks.
 2. **Teamwork studio (2 hours) [Compulsory attendance]**: This is a studio where teams will build the key skills required to work as a team on an innovation project.
+Regular participation is in the studios is one of the assessment items.
 3. **Planning and working hour (1 hour) [Optional attendance]**: At the end of the teamwork studio, teams will an hour available in the studio spaces to work on their project with the presence of their legends.
 3. **Project work [No attendance]**: For the rest of the work, the team is expected to spend 6-7 hours working on their project; e.g. gathering data, meeting with each other, planning, designing, implementing, etc.

 ## Projects

-This semester, we present two challenges for teams to focus their projects on.
+This semester, we present five challenges for teams to focus their projects on.

 ### War on waste

 Food waste is estimated to cost the Australian economy around $20 billion each year.
 Australian consumers throw away around 3.1 million tonnes of edible food a year.
 Another 2.2 million tonnes are disposed by the commercial and industrial sector.
+We discard millions of tonnes of plastic, and our "fast fashion" habit means we throw out tonnes of perfectly wearable clothes instead.

 In recent decades, the combined effects of consumer demand, supermarket policies and cynicism about the effectiveness of waste and recycling campaigns has seen a surge in the volume of waste we produce as a nation.
-Fast fashion waste is becoming increasingly prevalent.
 We can, as a nation, do better.

-**Challenge:** The challenge is to innovate a technology-based solution to assist consumers, manufactures, retailers, or government, reduce the amount of waste we generate or increase reuse and recycling.
+**Challenge:** The challenge is to innovate a software-based solution to assist consumers, manufactures, retailers, or government, reduce the amount of waste we generate or increase reuse and recycling.

 If you would like some inspiration for this,  Craig Reucassel's [War on Waste series on ABC iview](https://iview.abc.net.au/show/war-on-waste) is brilliant.

-### Cost of living

-Cost of living in Australia (and around the world) is exploding.
-Food prices in Australia have inflated over 20% in just three years.
-If you’ve shopped at the supermarket recently, you’ll agree it may feel like it is even more than that.
-The average rent for a detached houses in Australia capital cities has gone from $550 in 2021, to $850 today; and for units it’s not much better: from $420 to $600.The Australian volume-weighted average price for energy was $50 MWh. in February 2022.
-In May 2024, it is just over $150 MWh.

-Many people are living in severe financial stress, and the effect is particularly felt on younger demographics.
-We can, as a nation, do better.
+###	Digital Learning Tools

+With the rise of online and hybrid learning, what new digital tools or platforms can we develop to enhance the learning experience for students and teaching staff?
+How can we ensure the both students and staff cognitively engage with  tools such as generative AI to continue building their skills, rather than over-relying on them and not developing new skills?

+**Challenge:** The challenge is to innovate a software-based solution to help teaching staff and/or students to enhance learning.

+###	Food Insecurity

+Some students struggle with access to affordable, nutritious food.
+Many others are also feeling the bite of the high cost of good food.

+**Challenge:** The challenge is to innovate a software-based solution that can help to address food insecurity on campus, perhaps through innovative food distribution systems or partnerships with local businesses.

+### Reimagining Social Media

+Many current social media platforms have negative mental health impacts.
+Further, almost all of them are designed simply to get us to "engage" with the platforms so that they can show us more ads.
+What would a better social media platform look like?
+How can we design a platform that fosters genuine connections, and promotes well-being?
+Can we really run a social media platform that does not resorting to tricks that make us click on ads?

+**Challenge:** The challenge is to innovate some form of software-based social media platform that fosters genuine connections between people and makes it easy to emotionally and cognitive disconnect from the platform if users want to.

+###	Combating Social Isolation

+Many students experience feelings of loneliness and social isolation.
+How can we create innovative solutions to foster a sense of community and connection on campus?
+This could involve developing new social platforms, organising events, or creating support networks that encourage meaningful interactions and where everyone can feel included.

-**Challenge:** The challenge is to innovate a technology-based solution to assist consumers, retailers, or government, to help people reduce their cost of living.
+**Challenge:** The challenge is to innovate a software-based solution to help connect students on campus and foster a sense of community and cohort.